ETHRoboticsClub/piper-robot-server/deployment/DEPLOYMENT.md

 The script will:

-- Auto-detect your user, paths, and conda environment (must be named `tactile-teleop`)
+- Auto-detect your user, paths, and Python installation
 - Generate properly configured nginx and systemd files in `deployment/` from templates
 - Replace all placeholders with your system-specific values
 - Provide step-by-step deployment instructions